We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Your doctor uses an instrument called an otoscope to look into your child’s ear and detect redness, swelling, blood, pus, air bubbles or fluid in the middle ear.
-An otoscope can also detect a perforation in the eardrum.
+Your child’s doctor uses an instrument called an otoscope to look into your child’s ear and detect:

-During a tympanometry test, your child’s doctor uses a small instrument to measure the air pressure in your child’s ear to determine if the eardrum is ruptured.
+During a tympanometry test, your child’s doctor uses a small instrument to measure the air pressure in your child’s ear and determine if the eardrum is ruptured.

 During a reflectometry test, your child’s doctor uses a small instrument that makes a sound near your child’s ear.
-Your doctor can determine if there is fluid in the ear by listening to the sound reflected back from the ear.
+Your child’s doctor can determine if there’s fluid in the ear by listening to the sound reflected back from their ear.

-Your doctor may perform a hearing test to determine if you are experiencing hearing loss.
+Your doctor may perform a hearing test to determine if your child is experiencing hearing loss.

-The majority of acute otitis media infections resolve without antibiotic treatment.
+The majority of AOM infections resolve without antibiotic treatment.
 Home treatment and pain medications are usually recommended before antibiotics are tried to avoid the overuse of antibiotics and reduce the risk of adverse reactions from antibiotics.
 Treatments for AOM include:

 Your doctor may suggest the following home care treatments to relieve your child’s pain while waiting for the AOM infection to go away:

-- applying a warm, moist washcloth over your infected ear
+- applying a warm, moist washcloth over the infected ear

 - using over-the-counter (OTC) ear drops for pain relief

-- taking over-the-counter pain relievers such as Advil, Tylenol, or Motrin
+- taking OTC pain relievers such as ibuprofen (Advil, Motrin) and acetaminophen (Tylenol)

-Your doctor may prescribe prescription strength pain relieving eardrops and pain relievers.
-Your doctor may also prescribe antibiotics if your symptoms do not go away after a few days of home treatment.
-In some cases, your doctor may prescribe them along with antibiotics.
+Your doctor may also prescribe eardrops for pain relief and other pain relievers.
+Your doctor may prescribe antibiotics if your symptoms don’t go away after a few days of home treatment.

-If your child’s infection does not respond to treatment or if your child has recurrent ear infections, your doctor may recommend surgery.
-Surgery options for acute otitis media include:
+Your doctor may recommend surgery if your child’s infection doesn’t respond to treatment or if your child has recurrent ear infections.
+Surgery options for AOM include:

-Your child’s doctor may recommend that the adenoids be surgically removed if they are enlarged or infected, and your child has recurrent ear infections.
+Your child’s doctor may recommend that your child’s adenoids be surgically removed if they’re enlarged or infected and your child has recurrent ear infections.